Volunteer in Peru - Cusco

 The program orientation begins every Monday and volunteers need to arrive in Cusco on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at the Alejandro Velasco Astete International Airport (CUZ) in Cusco.
+Australian travellers do not require a visa to enter Peru for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the local team’s main office and then to your homestay.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Peru prior to your volunteer program, we can arrange for you to be picked up in Cusco on the day before your program orientation.
+If you are travelling in Peru prior to your volunteer program, we can arrange for you to be picked up in Cusco on the day before your program orientation.

 Orientation is hosted by our local team at their offices in Cusco.
 Orientation begins on Monday morning and covers everything you need to know for your volunteer program in Cusco – introduction to Peru, Peruvian customs, language lesson details, rules and expectations, safety, travel opportunities in Cusco, introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
 On arrival you will be transported to your accommodation and introduced to your host, and the following day you will complete orientation.